 We have built a close relationship with local family-run leather finishing company, Blenkinsop Leathers, who add the final touches to our leather before it is ready for use.
 We have simplified the finish as much as possible and tailored it to enhance the character of each skin, rather than mask it.
 The main focus is on colour, but we also add a delicate finishing wax for protection and subtle gloss.

-During these uncertain times, sign up to receive the Billy Drum Newsletter and we’ll send you a code to receive 20% off your first order.
-(Usually 10%)
+Sign-up to receive The Billy Drum newsletter and we’ll send you a code to receive 10% off your first order.